MapleBloom/NewsPaper/README.md

 - Make views of the whole model elements in tab and of the every element as well with ListView and DetailView generics.
 Apply filters and tags.
 - Create 'censor' filter.
 - html-code to work at templates with views and forms.
-- GET и POST parameters at HTTP-requests.
+- GET and POST parameters at HTTP-requests.
 - DeleteView, UpdateView, CreateView generics.
 <p> </p>